FAQ

 How is the mokume pattern created?

-After the metal is fused and flattened, patterns are created by artistically and skillfully carving away the top layers of metal to reveal the underlying layers.
+There are two main types of patterns, forged patterns that are created while constructing and assembling the metal layers into the billet; and carved patterns that after the metal is fused and flattened, are created by artistically and skillfully carving away the top layers of metal to reveal the underlying layers.
 Arn is inspired by topography and geology and grew up hiking and skiing in the canyons and valleys of Colorado and he brings this to his mokume work.

 Can I get a ring with the same pattern as the one on the website?